Iran’s top security official in Oman following nuclear talks with US

 Further talks expected

-The date and venue of the next round of talks have yet to be announced, although Trump has said they will be held this week.
+The date of the next round of talks have yet to be announced, although Trump has said they will be held this week.

 Iran and the US held five rounds of talks last year on curbing Tehran’s nuclear programme, with the process stalling largely owing to disputes over uranium enrichment.